oracle-quickstart/oci-kubernetes-monitoring/README.md

 It does extensive enrichment of logs, metrics and object information to enable cross correlation across entities from different tiers in OCI Logging Analytics.
 A collection of dashboards is provided to get users started quickly.

+## Solution UX

+Placeholder to insert some images of Solutions UX

 ## Dashboards

 ![Kubernetes Cluster Summary Dashboard](logan/images/kubernetes-cluster-summary-dashboard.png)